sebastianSbg/IML/README.md

-# Introduction to Machine Learning - projects
+# Projects for Introduction to Machine Learning

+# Project 1 - Ridge regression with different penalties